 The information & eGovernment Authority maintains continual collaboration in the ICT filed with international organizations in its commitment to achieve excellence in the eGovernment filed, and to ensure the provision of new and innovative initiatives for citizens to reach the desired results.

-If you wish to contact the Information and eGovernment Authority directly:
+If you wish to contact the Information & eGovernment Authority directly:

 Al Barsha Building (near Bahrain International Airport)